Homeowners shouldn’t expect lower rates, but Reserve Bank has other ‘unconventional’ options | The New Daily

 “Given this assessment, it is not surprising that there is a lot of discussion internationally about the use of so-called ‘unconventional’ monetary policies.
 People are rightly asking: if interest rates are going to stay low and be constrained by a lower bound, what other monetary policy options are there?”.

-But he’s described negative interest rates and qualitative easing as “highly unlikely” arguing Australia’s economy remains in better shape than many overseas.
+But he’s described negative interest rates and quantitative easing as “highly unlikely” arguing Australia’s economy remains in better shape than many overseas.

 - Read more: Michael Pascoe analysis

-“The threshold for undertaking Qualitative Easing in Australia has not been reached, and I don’t expect it to be reached in the near future,” Dr Lowe said.
+“The threshold for undertaking Quantitative Easing in Australia has not been reached, and I don’t expect it to be reached in the near future,” Dr Lowe said.

 “In my view, there is not a smooth continuum running from interest rate reductions to quantitative easing.
 It is a bigger step to engage in money-financed asset purchases by the central bank than it is to cut interest rates.”